 When should I start my year-end accounting preparation?

 Begin at least three months before your year-end date.
-This allows sufficient time to gather documents and resolve any issues without rushing.

 What happens if I miss my filing deadline?